microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 There are three main sections, starting from the far left and moving to the right:

 1. The _activity bar_ which includes some icons, like the magnifying glass 🔎, the gear ⚙️  and a few others
-1. The expanded acivity bar which defaults to the _Explorer_, called the _side bar_.
+1. The expanded activity bar which defaults to the _Explorer_, called the _side bar_.
 1. And finally, the code area to the right.

 Click on each of the icons to display a different menu.
 Once done, click on the _Explorer_ so you are back where you started.